 #7 High ROI for Real Estate Investors

 The demand for rental units is rising, which means that property owners can increase their rental rates.
-With that said, 2022 is going to be a competitive year for real estate investors.
+With that said, post pandemic, especially 2022 is going to be a competitive year for real estate investors.
 This provides you the opportunity to invest in more properties so that you can make the most out of the rental market.

-2022 will see the return of renters to populated areas, however, the trends that we saw in 2020 and 2021 will remain.
+In this guide on residential rental real estate market trends and forecasts, we will see the return of renters to populated areas, however, the trends that we saw in 2020 and 2021 will remain.
 The last two years have been unpredictable, but as long as the pandemic continues to take a downtrend, the residential real estate market will be strong for the foreseeable future.